 Investors looking ahead to next year seek companies that show growth potential.
 For some investors, the hunt concentrates mostly on low-priced stocks.
 Others are sector hunters in areas like tech.
 Most are interested in well-known names, priced right and ready to grow over the next 12 months.

 Here are some stocks considered by experts to be worthwhile for next year, broken down by the 3 categories mentioned above.

 Some investors look for stocks under $10 because frankly, those are the stocks they can afford.
 Zacks recently offered several of their “Buy” rated securities priced for average investors.

-LSI Industries Inc. (NASDAQ:LYTSC), is an image solutions company that provides commercial and retail lighting.
+LSI Industries Inc. (NASDAQ:LYTSB), is an image solutions company that provides commercial and retail lighting.
 Sitting at about $6.50 currently, the company offers a respectable 3% dividend and enough momentum to suggest positive movement in 2018.

-Glu Mobile Inc. (NASDAQ:GLUUA), currently selling just under $4.00 per share is a leading global publisher of mobile games, including titles based on major brands from Activision and Hasbro.
+Glu Mobile Inc. (NASDAQ:GLUUC), currently selling just under $4.00 per share is a leading global publisher of mobile games, including titles based on major brands from Activision and Hasbro.
 The company is expected to show positive profitability by the end of this year with the surge continuing into 2018.

 Tech Worth Touting